 Moreover, in part because of the nature of problem — a highly transmissible virus — all sorts of everyday activities that had hitherto been part of the private domain over which government had no say now became subject to government rules and guidance: Visiting friends and family, playing sports, how to physically be with others, whether and how to have gatherings, who to invite and so.
 This reached absurd proportions that, however, followed logically from the framework with which society was operating.

 And for some people simply knowing that an activity was recommended by a medical officer of health was reassuring.
-Recall what Toronto Star columnist Bruce Arthur wrote: “If you are among people you can epidemiologically trust, you can live your life with the blessing of the chief medical officer of health.”
+Recall what Toronto Star columnist Bruce Arthur wrote when he implored his readers not to mix with unvaccinated people: “If you are among people you can epidemiologically trust, you can live your life with the blessing of the chief medical officer of health.”

 The collective and increasingly totalitarian nature of the Covid problem was also apparent from the most important directives that were issued by the government: Lock down, mask up and get vaccinated.
 These were not optional tools that vulnerable people could use to help protect themselves.
 Instead they were mandatory rules that had to be followed by everybody.
 Or else they wouldn’t work.

 We are all in this together.
 I’m doing my part.
 Are you doing yours?

 People who did not participate were therefore rule-breakers who were selfishly endangering society.

 Battling Covid in this way became a society-wide collective pursuit that filled the void created by lockdown.
 It provided a new kind of meaning and purpose to people’s lives, created a new kind of connection to others, and promised eventual liberation from the fear and anxiety caused by Covid and lockdown.

 For people not caught up in the frenzy, this was all a strange and unsettling process to observe.
 A large part of society seemed to be in a process of ’mass formation’.